No products in the basket.

 As doctor is not a protected term, you will find some people including naturopaths among others using the term “doctor” in their title, while not being a medical practitioner, which is a protected title.

-Equally, not all doctors are of equal standing - a dermatologist (FAAD) is not the same as a plastic surgeon (FRACS, Plastics) and not the same as someone like Dr Joshi, who is FRACGP.
+Equally, not all doctors are of equal standing - a dermatologist (FAAD) is not the same as a plastic surgeon (FRACS, Plastics) and not the same as someone like me an FRACGP.
 All three specialities are additional training years in respective fields, with scopes of practice, so it is important to understand these, versus doctors who have the base degree (MBBS, or MD or BMed) or a dentist (BDS) or a registered nurse (BN) to know who is treating you and their likely skillset and qualifications.

 2. You should have a good idea of their years of experience in aesthetics and any prior medical experience.